 If you think of chicken as boring, this grilled recipe might change your mind.
-It requires very little hands-on time: just enough to throw your favorite cut of chicken in a sealed plastic bag along with benefit-laden olive oil, herbs, garlic, Dijon mustard and lots of zesty lemon juice.
+It requires very little hands-on time: just enough to throw your favorite cut of chicken in a sealed plastic bag along with oil (I recommend using avocado oil), herbs, garlic, Dijon mustard and lots of zesty lemon juice.
 Marinate for several hours or overnight, fire up the grill, and there you have it — some of the juiciest chicken around.

 This Thai-inspired steak is so infused with flavor, no one would blame you for thinking you’re on a beach in Thailand.
 The secret is using coconut milk, coconut sugar, lime juice (and zest), fish sauce and grated ginger root as a marinade.
 These tropical tastes are in each bite of steak long after the marinade has been discarded.
 Watch the meat closely while grilling these; skirt steak, particularly when grass-fed, cooks quite quickly.
 Don’t forget the tiki torches!

 When you want a new spin on poultry, this spicy wild turkey grilled recipe is it.
 After all, isn’t anything wrapped in bacon a winner?
 If you can’t find wild turkey, check your local farmer’s market or grab turkey breast at the grocery store.